inspec/inspec/docs/glossary.md

 ### Motivating Example

 Suppose we are interested in auditing cars.
-Let's suppose we have two InSpec resources for auditing: `cars`, which searchs for and filters groups of cars, and `car`, which performs detailed auditing of a single car.
+Let's suppose we have two InSpec resources for auditing: `cars`, which searches for and filters groups of cars, and `car`, which performs detailed auditing of a single car.

 ### Basic Syntax